Wednesday, July 1, 2026

 It is all a matter of an approximation to knowledge.
 To believe, to trust, to guess, to surmise, to suspect, to suppose, to hypothesize.
 Are these not but varying intensities of the same concept?

 Knowledge comes necessarily from experience.
 That is our only source of information in this existence.
 There is no other channel through which knowledge may arrive.
 We perceive, we process, our mind creates frameworks and models of knowledge, and we come to understand our knowledge within our mental web, whatever that may end up being.
-The tacit presumed goal is to weave a framework of knowledge within the mind which reflects most accurately, and knows with certainty, that within us we can find the same structure as we could find outside.
+The tacit presumed goal is to weave a framework of knowledge within the mind which reflects most accurately that same structure as we could find outside.
 And we find proof of our knowledge through accuracy of prediction, by recognizing patterns of being outside that we can hum to ourselves in our mind's sanctum like a catchy tune.
 This is how the knower gains value.
 He perceives, he analyzes, he understands, and he weaves new knowledge into his web of mind so that he can "see and hear the world dance and sing along to the tune he already has within him".
-That he may follow the rhythms of the world within him, and thus more gracefully be able to weave and to insert his own rhythm in the world – the lone dancer amidst the apparent chaos, or an ever-better observer and collector of knowledge within the endless museum of worldly events.
+That he may follow the rhythms of the world within him, and thus more gracefully be able to weave and to insert his own rhythm into the outside world – the lone dancer amidst the apparent chaos, or an ever-better observer and collector of knowledge within the endless museum of worldly events.

 But if knowledge is the strong foundation of our web, the proven and unbreakable foundational elements that support the structure of our web, what are then the rest?
 Guesses, hypotheses, beliefs?
 Are they all merely different ways to describe a tentative, unproven new thread in the web?
 A bridge under construction, but which has not found a solid foundation of experience yet.
 Perception and understanding cannot fully corroborate this new thread, and thus it remains unproven, uncertain, with a sign.
 "Warning: Unproven knowledge.
 Test at your own risk".